-The board of directors is responsible for maximising the development of value in Swedfund, and for ensuring that the operation is managed in a way which promotes sustainable development, financially, socially and environmentally and as regards climate.
+The board of directors is responsible for maximising the development of value in Swedfund, and for ensuring that the operation is managed in accordance with the mission and goals set out in the Owner Instructions relating to development that is sustainable from a financial, social, environmental and climate-related perspective.
 The board of directors is responsible for the company's organisation and management of its affairs in the interests of the company and the shareholder.
-The board of directors is responsible for ensuring that the company acts as a role model within the field of sustainable businessand also otherwise operates in a manner that is worthy of public confidence.
+The board of directors is responsible for ensuring that the company acts as a role model within the field of sustainable business and also otherwise operates in a manner that is worthy of public confidence.
 The board of directors appoints the chief executive officer (CEO) and determines the salary and other benefits of the CEO.